 Dividends will not appear in the Profit and Loss table.

 In the Balance Sheet, a dividend payment is subtracted from Earnings to calculate your Retained Earnings.
 Notice that this value carries forward from the month when it was paid.
-This doesn't meant the same dividend is being subtracted each month; it means that the deduction is being carried forward in calculating your monthly and annual earnings:
+This doesn't mean the same dividend is being subtracted each month; it means that the deduction is being carried forward in calculating your monthly and annual earnings:

 In the Cash Flow table, you'll see a reduction in net cash, as shown below.
 This reduction is calculated only into the month when the dividend was paid: